New York drama critic Mortimer Brewster (Cary Grant

 and Mind over Matrimony

 ) has finally agreed to marry his sweetheart, Elaine Harper (Priscilla Lane

 ).
+Mortimer is a bit embarrassed by his change of heart and tries to remain incognito at the city clerk's office.
 Elaine and her father, the Rev. Dr. Harper (Grant Mitchell

 ), live across the graveyard from the house in Brooklyn where Mortimer grew up.
-Before going on honeymoon to Niagara Falls, Mortimer and Elaine take a taxi to the old Brewster house, now occupied only by Mortimer's two maiden aunts, Aunt Abby (Josephine Hull
+After the ceremony but before going on honeymoon to Niagara Falls, Mortimer and Elaine take a taxi to the old Brewster house, now occupied only by Mortimer's two maiden aunts, Aunt Abby (Josephine Hull

 ) and Aunt Martha (Jean Adair